srinivas-kini/LeetCode/README.md

 # LeetCode
-- Solutions to LeetCode problems that I solve in my free time.You can view my profile here: **leetcode.com/sk5296/**
+- Solutions to LeetCode problems that I solve in my free time.
+You can view my profile here: **leetcode.com/sk5296/**
 <sub><sup>(I'm not very good at it...)</sup></sub>